bibi643/SQL/README.md

 The schema and SQL commands have been written and tested in DBeaver and DB Browzer for sqlite.

+Finally it has been attempted to make a Database following the Normalisations Check, to make it robust to different scenarios, such as deleting, adding, modifying the database.

 ## Normalisations Check
 This check makes the database structure more robust to change and update, limiting